 For the English minor, the department offers courses that can easily be organized to complement any major or pre-professional study.

-The English department also super-vises an interdisciplinary minor in Electronic Publication, helping prepare students to create materials via computer.
+The English department also supervises an interdisciplinary minor in Electronic Publication, helping prepare students to create materials via computer.

-The department awards a number of scholarships and prizes (see page 159) recognizing superior achievement.
+The department awards a number of scholarships and prizes recognizing superior achievement: